 When you have to make a financial decision the first thing that happens is you have a thought about that decision, which then brings a feeling, that feeling then brings an action.
 This happens over and over again and becomes a habit.
 The only way to change the habit is to adjust the original thought and feeling that triggered the negative behavior.

-To better understand your heart’s desire.
-At Presidential Lifestyle, we define the Money Cycle as earn, grow, protect, gift, and enjoy your money.
-Couples who complete the Money Mission define their values and goals in each of these areas and are able to then communicate, compromise, and collaborate so that they become a winning team in love, life, and money.
+To better understand your heart’s desire you can create a Money Mission that describes how you want to earn, grow, protect, gift, and enjoy your money as a couple.
+Couples who complete a Money Mission define their values and goals in each of these areas and are able to then communicate, compromise, and collaborate.
+By doing this they become a winning team in love, life, and money.

-The time you spend with your partner can increase your income, savings, and overall life enjoyment.
-That four hours you spend with your partner can reduce stress, frustration, and debt.
+The time you spend with your partner on Money Day can increase your income, savings, and overall life enjoyment.
+It can also help you reduce stress, frustration, and debt.

+Money Mission is a course that I offer but you can also do it on your own.
 Completing the Money Mission can help you feel more confident about yourself, your relationship, and your future.
-When you complete the Money Mission you walk away with a Money Mission Statement that can guide your daily activity, your thoughts, and your feeling about money and keep you on track.
+Your Money Mission can guide your daily activity, your thoughts, and your feeling about money and keep you on track.

 Curious about your Money Mentality?
 Take the Money Mentality Quiz today, click here.